gradle/gradle/design-docs/jdk9-support.md

 - A method body in an API class can reference implementation classes of the same library.
 - A private method signature can reference implementation classes of the same library.
 - Consuming source is not recompiled when API method body of is changed.
-- Consuming source is not recompiled when package private class is added to API.
 - Consuming source is not recompiled when comment is changed in API source file.
 - Consuming source is recompiled when signature of public API method is changed.